 Disability Evaluation Under Social Security

-This edition of Disability Evaluation Under Social Security,(also known as the Blue Book), has been specially prepared to provide physicians and other health professionals with an understanding of the disability programs administered by the Social Security Administration.
-It explains how each program works, and the kinds of information a health professional can furnish to help ensure sound and prompt decisions on disability claims.
+Disability Evaluation Under Social Security has been specially prepared to provide physicians and other health professionals with an understanding of the disability programs administered by the Social Security Administration.
+It explains how each program works, and the kinds of information a health professional can furnish to help ensure sound and prompt determinations and decisions on disability claims.

-The Adult and Childhood Listings of Impairments are included in this publication.
-These listings are just part of how we decide if someone is disabled.
-We also consider past work experience, severity of medical conditions, age, education, and work skills.
+The Listing of Impairments, which includes listings for both adults and children, appear in the Code of Federal Regulations (CFR) in appendix 1 to subpart P of part 404 .
+We also provide them here.
+The listings are just part of how we decide if someone is disabled.
+For adults, we also consider past work experience, severity of medical conditions, age, education, and work skills.

 Our Disability Determination Process